 - 1–1/2 teaspoons Rain’s Choice vanilla bean paste

 - 1/2 teaspoon cream of tartar

 - 1/2 cup granulated sugar

 - Combine egg whites and cream of tartar in a large metal mixing bowl.
 Beat until soft peaks form.
 Add 1/2 cup sugar, 2 tablespoons at a time.
-Beat 4 - 6 minutes at medium speed until very stiff peaks form.
+Beat about 4 minutes at medium speed until very stiff peaks form.
 Peaks should stand straight up when beaters are lifted.

-- Add the egg yolk/flour mixture over the entire surface of egg whites, gently folding mixture into the whites.
-Pour batter into an ungreased 10" tube pan, spreading the batter evenly with a spatula.
+- Pour egg yolk mixture in a thin stream over entire surface of egg whites, gently folding mixture, into whites.
+Pour batter into ungreased 10″ tube pan, spreading batter evenly with spatula.